-The Speech Sound (Phonemic Awareness) Play Plan: A Speech-to-Print ‘Phase 1’ for Phonics, Recommended by Phonics Reform England (PRE)
+The Speech Sound (Phonemic Awareness) Play Plan: A Speech-to-Print ‘Pre-Phonics Phasse, Find out why it matters on Phonics Reform England (PRE)

 Emma Hartnell-Baker holds a Master’s degree in Special Educational Needs and is currently undertaking doctoral research into teacher decision-making around word mapping, particularly when grapheme–phoneme correspondences fall outside the scope of phonics programmes.
 She is passionate about embracing learning differences and challenging the deficit mindset, including the notion that children require something “special”.
 Instead, she argues that we simply need to understand each child as an individual and identify their educational needs.
 Recently, she opened the Free Early Dyslexia Screening Centre in Dorset to build a community of people interested in early attunement and to share groundbreaking work that makes the code visible for the one in four children who would otherwise struggle to read by the age of 11.